react-boilerplate/react-boilerplate/docs/general/introduction.md

 - You will write your app in the `app` folder.
 This is the folder you will spend most, if not all, of your time in.
 - Configuration, generators and templates are in the `internals` folder.
-- The files in `mocks` are automatically created by Jest and used for testing.
 - The `server` folder contains development and production server configuration files.

 ### `app/`